Ludger Kühnhardt

-Ludger Kühnhardt, born 4 June 1958 in Münster is a German political scientist, journalist and political advisor.
+Ludger Kühnhardt (born 4 June 1958) is a German political scientist, journalist and political advisor.
 From 1991 until 1997, he was Professor of Political Science at the University of Freiburg.
 From 1997 until his retirement in July 2024, he was Director at the Center for European Integration Studies (ZEI) and Professor at the Institute for Political Science and Sociology at the University of Bonn.

 Biography

-Ludger Kühnhardt was born as the eldest of four children of the ophthalmologist Gerhard Kühnhardt and the kindergarten teacher Irmgard Kühnhardt, née Hoffmann.
+Ludger Kühnhardt was born on 4 June 1958 in Münster.
+He was born as the eldest of four children of the ophthalmologist Gerhard Kühnhardt and the kindergarten teacher Irmgard Kühnhardt, née Hoffmann.
 After graduating from the Goethe-Gymnasium in Ibbenbüren, Kühnhardt completed editorial training at the German Journalism School in Munich in 1977/78.
 He then worked as a freelance journalist, primarily for the Deutsche Zeitung/Christ und Welt (later merged to form Rheinischer Merkur), Deutsche Welle and Westdeutscher Rundfunk.
 In 1979 he was awarded the Catholic German Journalist Prize.
 Kühnhardt carried out extensive journalistic reporting trips through Asia and Africa and made TV documentaries in South Korea, Bangladesh and India.
 He did his community service looking after refugees (boat people) from Vietnam.

 Kühnhardt completed his studies in history, philosophy and political science in 1983 with a doctorate under the supervision of Karl Dietrich Bracher at the University of Bonn.
 His dissertation was entitled Die Flüchtlingsfrage als Weltordnungsproblem (The refugee question as a global order problem).
 In preparation for his doctorate, research studies took him to the archives of the League of Nations and the UNHCR in Geneva as well as to refugee camps around the world.
 Kühnhardt undertook postgraduate studies in 1983/84 at Sophia University and at the International Christian University in Tokyo and in 1984/85 at Harvard University (Kennedy Memorial Fellow).
 Subsequently, he worked as Karl Dietrich Brachers last research assistant before Brachers retirement in Bonn.
 In January 1987 he received his habilitation from the Philosophical Faculty of the University of Bonn.
 His habilitation thesis, entitled Die Universalität der Menschenrechte.
 Studie zur ideengeschichtlichen Bestimmung eines politischen Schlüsselbegriffs (The Universality of Human Rights) is considered a standard work.